 Earliest arrivals are usually single males, which sometimes appear by mid-Feb with Red-winged Blackbird flocks.
 One was early on territory at Hyannis, Grant Co 8 Mar 2013.
 The species is generally rare until mid-Mar, but by mid-late Apr numbers increase markedly and the species is usually observed in single-species flocks.
 Peak numbers occur in mid-Apr.
 Late flocks are sometimes seen; 1000 were in the eastern Rainwater Basin 4 May 1997, and 200 immatures were in a flock 25 May 1997 near Funk WPA, Phelps Co.

-It occupies deeper areas of the marshes and actively excludes Red-winged Blackbirds from those areas, but itself is excluded from shallower areas by Great-tailed Grackles.
+It occupies deeper areas of the marshes and actively excludes Red-winged Blackbirds from those areas (Twedt and Crawford 2020).

 - Breeding phenology: